-The course is an introduction to the techniques of solving problems in mathematics using computational methods.
-It is examined entirely through the submission of project reports; there are no questions on the course in the written examination papers.
+As in Part IB, the course is examined entirely through the submission of project reports; there are no questions on the course in the written examination papers.
 The definitive source for up-to-date information on the examination credit for the course is the Faculty of Mathematics Schedules booklet for the academic year 2024-25.
-At the time of writing (July 2024) the booklet for the academic year 2021-22 states that
+At the time of writing (July 2024) the booklet for the academic year 2023-24 states that

 No questions on the Computational Projects are set on the written examination papers, credit for examination purposes being gained by the submission of reports.
-The maximum credit obtainable is 160 marks and there are no alpha or beta quality marks.
+The maximum credit obtainable is 150 marks and there are no alpha or beta quality marks.
 Credit obtained is added directly to the credit gained on the written papers.
-The maximum contribution to the final merit mark is thus 160, which is roughly the same (averaging over the alpha weightings) as for a 16-lecture course.
-Projects are considered to be a single piece of work within the Mathematical Tripos.
+The maximum contribution to the final merit mark is thus 150, which is the same as the maximum for a 16-lecture course.
+The Computational Projects are considered to be a single piece of work within the Mathematical Tripos.